 One of the pre-1900 texts is Geoffrey Chaucer’s The Merchant’s Prologue and Tale.
 Chaucer died in 1400 but his works were hugely influential during the 15th century, and some members of his family were closely involved in the Wars of the Roses.
+His descendants, through his granddaughter Alice, include the de la Pole family, dukes of Suffolk.
 If you are studying Chaucer’s work, there is a helpful online dictionary of Middle English here.

 You will find many parts of this website helpful in understanding the culture and context of the 15th century, for example: “Life in the 15th Century”